Eliminate Risk Factors

 High Cholesterol - Cholesterol is a fat that travels through the body in the blood.
 If there is too much cholesterol in the blood, the extra amount builds up in the arteries.
 To lower your cholesterol, eat less saturated fat and hydrogenated oils (trans fat).

 There are “good fats” called HDL that help protect your heart and body from the build up of plaque.
-Eat foods that are high in healthy good fats such as almonds, walnuts and baked fish.
-Look for food labeled “high in omega-3 fatty acids".
+Eat foods that are high in healthy good fats such as almonds, walnuts and baked fish and look for food labeled “high in omega-3 fatty acids."
 Eat foods that are high in fiber such as whole grains, fresh fruits and vegetables.

 Your doctor may prescribe medicine to help control cholesterol.